temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 ### `@WorkflowMethod`

-The `@WorkflowMethod` identifies the method that is starting point of the Workflow Function Execution.
+The `@WorkflowMethod` identifies the method that is starting point of the Workflow Execution.
 The [Workflow Execution](/docs/concepts/what-is-a-workflow-execution) completes when this method completes.

 A Workflow Definition interface in Java can have only one method annotated with `@WorkflowMethod`.
 It can be used to denote the [Workflow Type](/docs/concepts/what-is-a-workflow-type).

 The Workflow Type defaults to the short name of the Workflow interface.
 In the following example, the Workflow Type defaults to "NotifyUserAccounts".

 ```java